FIWARE/tutorials.IoT-over-IOTA/README.md

 is immutable.
 It obviously takes time for all nodes to agree that a transaction hs occurred, and therefore all communication should be considered as asynchronous.

-The IOT Agent for Ultralight currently offers three standard transport mechanisms - HTTP, MQTT and AMPQ.
+The IoT Agent for Ultralight currently offers three standard transport mechanisms - HTTP, MQTT and AMPQ.
 Whereas it would be possible to create a new binding directly for IOTA, in this case, it makes more sense to re-use the existing asynchronous MQTT binding and extend using a gateway solution where a separate microservice deals with the IOTA messages.
 IoT Agents based on gateway solutions already exist for [OPC-UA](https://iotagent-opcua.readthedocs.io/) and